Reflection / Absorption / Transmission

 2. RCS Comparison by Materials

-This table presents typical RCS values for various materials and objects in a home environment.
+This table presents typical RCS values for various materials and objects commonly found in a home environment.

 | Reference |